ALEHACKsp/Pasting.Win/README.md

 z175 and his friends @wlan @DarthTon @vmcall @fisherprice for kdmapper

+Bucciarati#1337 / ZeraX (me) for reversing + dumping driver and loader

 Cheating.Win does a lot of rebrands, and one of them is strawberry (please do not give hate to disrupt, he did not know this untill i dumped it.) then i got my hands on strawberrys loader, and decided to give it a shot since level is a huge dickhead paster cunt, after a few hours, i was doing it all wrong, as bitch had disabled every loader, so i decided look into the memory trick, little did i know that after 10 minutes i had the driver in my